learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

-## Define a Function to Calculate the Point Estimate for the Conditional Probability of a Feature Value for a Given Class
+## Define a function to calculate the point estimate for the conditional probability of a feature value for a given class

 Recall that the point estimate is given by the probability density function of the normal distribution: